A Command Language

 XCom - A Simple Command Language

 XCom is a simple command language with values that are either records or are atomic.
 An atomic data value is a string, integer or boolean.
 A record is a collection of named values.
 XCom is block-structured where blocks contain type definitions and value definitions.
 XCom has simple control structures: conditional statements and loops.
-The following is a simple example XCom program that builds a list of even numbers from 2 to 100:
+The following is a simple example XCom program that builds a list of even numbers from 2 to 100:begin

 type Pair is head tail end